 Although manufacturers can still sell sunscreens with an SPF that exceeds 50, it's not clear that the higher numbers are really more protective.
 In fact, the Food and Drug Administration is considering not allowing anything higher than 50.
 The sunscreen should also offer "broad spectrum protection," meaning it protects against both UVA and UVB rays, and it should be water-resistant, preferably up to 80 minutes.
 Products cannot claim to be waterproof, the FDA says.

-Next page: If you're tanning, you're not protected. »
+If you're tanning, even while wearing sunscreen, you're not fully protected

 A new British study finds that sunscreen alone can't protect skin cells from damage due to UV rays.
 If your skin is changing color, it means the UV rays have penetrated deeper, says Garner, a fellow of the American Academy of Dermatology.
 "Your skin makes a tan to try and protect itself from the sun, not to make you look better."
 She encourages patients to add hats and big sunglasses, and to stay in the shade for added protection.